davebelais/me/docs/index.md

 <p style="page-break-after: always;" />

-### The Kroger Co. | Lead Data Engineer - Web & Digital Analytics | May 2018 - November 2019
+### The Kroger Co. | Senior Data Engineering Manager - Web & Digital Analytics | May 2018 - November 2019

+-   I lead and mentored a team of 3-5 engineers and analysts in planning and implementing data products for consumption by enterprise retail buyers, planners, and data scientists
--   I authored data products using Apache Spark (PySpark, Spark SQL) marrying fact, dimensional and taxonomy data we ingested from click-streams using Apache Kafka, enterprise system busses (in-store sales data) using AS2/MIME (sync and async), NoSQL databases including Apache Cassandra and Mongo DB, and produced data productspublished to transactional and analytics databases and data lakes including IBM DB2, Oracle, Netezza, Cloudera, Hadoop/HDFS Hive/Presto/Impala, and SQL Server.
+-   I authored data products using Apache Spark (PySpark, Spark SQL) marrying fact, dimensional and taxonomy data we ingested from click-streams using Apache Kafka, enterprise system busses (in-store sales data) using AS2/MIME (sync and async), NoSQL databases including Apache Cassandra and Mongo DB, and produced data products published to transactional and analytics databases and data lakes including IBM DB2, Oracle, Netezza, Cloudera, Hadoop/HDFS Hive/Presto/Impala, and SQL Server.
 The data products we produced correlating in-store and digital sales, EBIDTA, sell-through,